I – (1) The symbol for current. (2) The abbreviation for integrated loudness.

 ips – the normal abbreviation for inches per second, although current formatting practices dictate that it should be in/s.
 See also tape speed.

-IRCAM – Institute de Recerche et de Coordination Acoustique/Musique.
-An organization headquatered in Paris that organizes and provides facilities for research into music and acoustics as well as composition and performance.
+IRCAM – Institute de Recherche et de Coordination Acoustique/Musique (Institute for Research and Coordination in Acoustics/Music).
+An organization headquatered in Paris that provides facilities for research into music and acoustics as well as composition, performance, and music technology.

 ISB – Independent SideBand.
 A single-sideband mode of AM transmission used by some AM radio transmitters.
 While each sideband usually carries identical information, ISB modulates two different input signals with one on the upper sideband and another other on the lower sideband.
 This technology (also called the Kahn system) is sometimes used to broadcast AM stereo.
 Other uses are prohibited in the US by the FCC.

 ISC – International Steering Committee or International Songwriting Competition.

 ISDB-T – Integrated Services Digital Broadcasting - Terrestrial.
 See DTV.

 ISM – (1) Industrial, Scientific, and Medical.
 See 2.4 GHz band.
 (2) Inter-Sample Meter.